mdda/vim-plugin-python/README.md

 And start new Vim instance where we will test the plugin.
 Upon startup you should see “It worked!” printed out in the terminal.

-If at this point it doesn’t work, try to load the plugin manually.
+>   If at this point it doesn't work, try to load the plugin manually.
-For this, execute following command from Vim: `:source ~/.vim/bundle/sampleplugin/plugin/sampleplugin.vim`.
+>   For this, execute following command from Vim: `:source ~/.vim/.vim/pack/devel/start/yourpluginname/plugin/yourpluginname.vim`.
-Now, if this finally works,
+>   Now, if this finally works,
-it means that your plugin manager doesn’t load the plugin automatically on Vim startup - refer to your plugin manager documentation to find out how to configure it correctly.
+>   it means that your plugin manager doesn’t load the plugin automatically on Vim startup -
+>   refer to your plugin manager documentation to find out how to configure it correctly.
-If however this doesn't work either - Vim should normally print out an error message, which should give you a better idea.
+>   If however this doesn't work either - Vim should normally print out an error message,
+>   which should give you a better idea.
-Most likely you need to check that file actually exists and symbolic link works as expected, and that file content (syntax) is correct.
+>   Most likely you need to check that file actually exists and symbolic link works as expected,
+>   and that file content (syntax) is correct.

 All set!
 Let’s write some Python!